loganm/sfdx-hydrate/README.md

 # sfdx-hydrate

 This is a plugin to help create new SFDX projects from existing Salesforce orgs.
-The ultimately goal is to run an `sfdx hydrate:project` command, and produce an SFDX project from an existing orgs metadata.
+The ultimate goal is to run an `sfdx hydrate:project` command, and produce an SFDX project from an existing orgs metadata.

 ## Creating a scratch file from a source org